Evident LogoOlympus Logo

 Get In Touch

-Emilie has been working in the welding/NDT industry since 2009.
-She holds an associate degree in Applied Science and is educated in a wide variety of NDT methods.
-She joined Olympus, now Evident, in 2014 and has held positions ranging from technical support to product management, focusing on ultrasonic, phased array, and other advanced inspection technologies.
-As a Global Advanced Product Support Director, she’s involved in business and product development, supporting a variety of applications across numerous industries.
+Emilie Peloquin has been working in the welding/NDT industry since 2009.
+She holds an associate degree in applied science and is educated in a wide variety of NDT methods.
+She joined Evident in 2014 and has held positions ranging from technical support to product management, focusing on ultrasonic, phased array, and other advanced inspection technologies.
+In her current role, she supports a variety of applications across numerous industries.
 Emilie is also heavily involved in codes and standards development for ultrasonic techniques and was elected in 2022 to the board of directors for the American Society for Nondestructive Testing (ASNT).

 November 16, 2021